Madchristian/Madchristian.github.io/_tabs/about.md

 order: 4
 ---

-"Willkommen auf meiner Website!
-Mein Name ist Christian Strube und ich bin ein professioneller Serviceberater in der Automobilbranche.
-Ich habe eine abgeschlossene Ausbildung als Kfz-Techniker und arbeite seit 23 Jahren in der Automobilindustrie.
-Einige meiner Interessen und Fähigkeiten liegen im IT-Bereich, den ich in meinem Homelab ausleben kann.
+# Christian Strube - Technology, AI and Life

-Zu meinen Hobbys gehört die iOS-Entwicklung und ich verfüge über umfangreiche Computerkenntnisse, zu denen Kubernetes, Docker, API-Entwicklung, Python, Clustering, Proxmox, Ceph, Linux, macOS etc. gehöhren.
+Welcome!
+My name is **Christian Strube**.
+With more than 23 years of experience in the automotive industry, I am a professional Service Advisor and trained Automotive Technician.
+I currently work at Senger GmbH & Co.
+KG, where I offer specialized repair services for Mercedes-Benz cars.

-Derzeit arbeite ich bei Senger GmbH & Co.
-KG, wo ich Reparaturdienste für Mercedes-Benz-Autos anbiete.
-Wenn Sie mehr über meine Arbeit erfahren oder mich kontaktieren möchten, finden Sie meine Kontaktdaten am Ende dieser Seite.
-Vielen Dank für Ihren Besuch auf meiner Website!"
+My passion lies in the world of technology.
+I have extensive knowledge in a variety of IT topics and systems, including **Kubernetes, Docker, API development, Python, clustering, Proxmox, Ceph, Linux, and macOS**.

----
+Over the years, I have also developed a particular interest in **Artificial Intelligence (AI)** and am always keen to deepen my knowledge in this area.

-"Welcome to my website!
-My name is Christian Strube, and I am a professional Automotive Service Advisor.
-I have completed an apprenticeship as an Automotive Technician and have been working in the Automotive Industry for 23 years.
-Some of my interests and skills include IT, which I indulge in my homelab.
+One of my hobbies is iOS development, and I love pushing the boundaries of technology in my homelab.
+I view each new project as an opportunity to learn more and further develop my skills.

-One of my hobbies is iOS development, and I have extensive computer skills that include Kubernetes, Docker, API development, Python, clustering, Proxmox, Ceph, Linux, macOS etc.
+On this website, I share my insights and experiences from both my professional career in the automotive industry and my personal journey through the world of technology and AI.

-I am currently an employee at Senger GmbH & Co.
-KG, where I offer repair services for Mercedes-Benz cars.
-If you would like to learn more about my work or contact me, you can find my contact information at the bottom of this page.
-Thank you for visiting my website!"
+If you have any questions or need further information, please do not hesitate to contact me.
+You can find the relevant contact details at the bottom of this page.
+Thank you for visiting!